Slamy/Wiki_MiSTer/Using-MiSTer.md

 `exit`

 That will download the updater for you in the correct folder.
-Once thats downloaded, it should exit back to the prompt, and we can now update the system from within MiSTer.
+Once that's downloaded, it should exit back to the prompt, and we can now update the system from within MiSTer.
 We only need to download that script once.
 Once its installed, you can simply run the updater from the Scripts menu.

 Tip - Press F12 to bring up the System Menu (if you press F12 again, it will show the core menu).